Playboy-turned-corruption crusader claims victory in Pakistan

 Breaking News Emails

-Cricket icon turned anti-corruption crusader Imran Khan declared victory in Pakistan's election Thursday, raising new questions about the nuclear-armed country's rocky relationship with the U.S.
+Cricket icon turned anti-corruption crusader Imran Khan declared victory in Pakistan's election Thursday.
+As he stood on the brink of becoming prime minister, his apparent victory raised new questions about the nuclear-armed country's rocky relationship with the U.S.

 While no final result had been announced, Khan’s promises to crack down on crippling corruption and transform a political scene long dominated by entrenched family dynasties appear to have won over voters in the militancy-plagued nation.